Last Updated on December 23, 2025

 Go to the Vancouver Christmas Market website for more details about planning your visit.

-The Vancouver Christmas Market is open between November 13th and December 24th, 2021.
+The Vancouver Christmas Market is open between November 13 to December 24, 2025.

 Burnaby Village’s Heritage Christmas